fuzzygroup/wayfarer/docs/guides/tutorial.md

 end
 {% endhighlight %}

-This will do.
-We set up a single route which maps the repository URI (and only this URI) to `CollectGithubIssues#overview`.
-Whenever we feed the job that URI, that very method takes the stage.
+We set up a single route which maps the repository URI (and only that URI) to `CollectGithubIssues#overview`.
+When feed the job that URI, that action is called.

-Let's do this.
 Instead of instantiating jobs on your own, call `::perform_now` and pass an arbitrary number of URIs:

 {% highlight ruby %}
 class CollectGithubIssues < Wayfarer::Job